acend/cilium-basics-training/content/en/docs/03/02/_index.md

 cilium hubble ui &
 ```

 In our Webshell environment you can use the public IP of the VM to access Hubble.
-A simple way it to execute
+A simple way is to execute

 ```bash
 echo "http://$(curl -s ifconfig.me):12000"
 ```
 and copy the output in a new browser tab.
-If you are working locally the browser should open http://localhost:12000/ (open it manually if not).
+If you are working locally, the browser should open http://localhost:12000/ (open it manually if not).

 We can then access the graphical service map by selecting our `default` Namespace:

 ![Hubble UI Choose Namespace](../cilium_choose_ns.png)

-Then you should see a spinning circle and the message "Waiting for service map data..."

-Let's generate some network activity again:
+If you see a spinning circle and the message "Waiting for service map data..." you can generate some network activity again:

 ```bash
 for i in {1..10}; do